open-policy-agent/opa/docs/content/policy-reference.md

 non-empty-set   = "{" term { "," term } "}"
 empty-set       = "set(" ")"
 ```

+Note that the grammar corresponds to Rego with all future keywords enabled.

 The grammar defined above makes use of the following syntax.
 See [the Wikipedia page on EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_Form) for more details: